osmandapp/web/main/docs/technical/osmand-file-formats/osmand-gpx.md

 </metadata>
 ```

-## Link and Text tags (Link-as-Image)
+## Link tag (Link-as-Image)

-Link and Text tags are supported for Metadata, Author and Waypoint extensions.
+Link and Text tags are supported in Metadata, Author and Waypoint extensions.

 Visually, Link href may specify URL to be displayed as an image for Track / Waypoint.